Overview

 Step 2: Break Down the Earnings Section

 Basic Pay: The foundation of the salary structure.
-Typically 40–50% of CTC in private sector companies, higher in government and PSU pay scales.
-Basic pay is:
+Typically 40-50% of CTC in private sector companies, higher in government and PSU pay scales.
+Basic pay serves as:

 - The basis for EPF contribution (both employee and employer contributions are 12% of basic)

-- The basis for gratuity calculation (15 × basic per year of service ÷ 26 working days)
+- The basis for gratuity calculation (15 x basic per year of service / 26 working days)

 - The basis for HRA exemption calculation (minimum of actual HRA / rent paid minus 10% basic / 40-50% basic)

 A lower basic may increase your monthly take-home (less PF deduction) but reduces your EPF corpus and gratuity.
-This is a real trade-off that some employees are not aware of when negotiating.
+It's a real trade-off, and one a lot of employees don't think about when negotiating.

 - Actual HRA received